Compare Mortgage Refinance Rates Today

 It’s easy to get overwhelmed by all of the details involved in the mortgage refinance process, but following these six steps will get you on your way:

-1. Know your credit score.
 The lowest refinance rates go to borrowers with the highest credit scores.
-A 780 FICO Score is the limit for the best conventional refi rates, but some government-backed refinance programs allow scores as low as 500.
+A 780 FICO Score is the benchmark for the best conventional refi rates, but some government-backed refinance programs allow scores as low as 500.

-2. Make sure you’ll break even after costs and fees.
 Expect to pay between 2% and 6% of your loan amount toward refinance closing costs.
-Calculate your break-even point by dividing your total costs by your monthly savings — the result is how many months it’ll take to make back your refi fees.
-If you plan to stay in your home that long, the refinance makes sense.
+Calculate your break-even point by dividing your total costs by your monthly savings — the result is how many months it’ll take to recoup your refi fees.
+As long as you plan to stay in your home that long, the refinance makes sense.

-3. Estimate your home’s value.
-Try a home value estimator or contact your real estate agent to help.
+Try a home value estimator or contact your real estate agent to help pinpoint your home’s value.
 The more equity you have, the lower your rate will typically be.
-If you don’t have much equity, ask your loan officer if you can get an FHA streamline refinance or VA interest rate reduction refinance loan (IRRRL), which don’t require appraisals.
+If you have little or no equity, ask your loan officer if you’re eligible for an FHA streamline refinance or VA interest rate reduction refinance loan (IRRRL) — these options don’t require appraisals.

-4. Shop around.
 Pick three to five refinance lenders and fill out applications with each.
-Try to complete the applications within a 14-day time frame to minimize the impact on your credit scores.
+Try to complete the applications within a 14-day time frame to minimize the impact to your credit scores.

-5. Lock in your mortgage rate.
-Once you’ve chosen a lender, get a mortgage rate lock to secure your quoted interest rate.
+Once you’ve committed to a lender, get a mortgage rate lock to secure your quoted interest rate.

 Refinance closing costs: How much will you spend?